-- 8.39 The objections raised by adjoining and nearby residents are noted, particularly comments on highway matters.
-The site is in a sustainable location and has been identified as being suitable for residential development.
+- 8.40 The objections raised by adjoining and nearby residents are noted.
+In regard to comments on highway matters, the site is in a sustainable location and has been identified as being suitable for residential development.
 The objections have been addressed in the assessment of the proposal and in the proposed conditions and Section 106 obligations.
-The 68 dwellings proposed have been well designed and the density is consistent with adjoining and nearby developments and does not create any significant impacts on residential amenity or highway safety. - 8.40 The attenuation basin is in the Green Belt and is considered to be in accordance with Policy GBR1 as the works fall under engineering operations, which are identified as not inappropriate provided the openness is preserved.
-The openness is considered to be preserved as the basin and fencing shown on the landscaping plan is minor.
+The 68 dwellings proposed have been well designed and the density is consistent with adjoining and nearby developments and does not create any significant impacts on residential amenity or highway safety. - 8.41 Many of the recent objections relate to the tree removal and the attenuation basin being in the Green Belt and not being shown on the masterplan or during consultation on the masterplan.
+The attenuation basin was part of the original planning application and it would appear that not all residents who commented were aware of this.
+It wasn't until the trees were removed from the site that residents had a closer view of the landscape plans.
+The proposed attenuation pond is considered to be in accordance with Policy GBR1 as the works fall under engineering operations, which are identified as not inappropriate provided the openness is preserved.
+The openness of the green belt is considered to be preserved and the basin and fencing shown on the landscaping plan are not considered to create any significant visual impact when viewed from the surrounding area.
+The basin will be appropriately landscaped and the western slope will be approximately 120 metres from the rear boundaries of the Queens Road residential properties.
+Computer graphic images have been prepared for Development Management Committee.